 Roughness

-The surface of the pool will become rough eventually as time passes due to age, too many acid washes, or poorly done plaster jobs.
-This roughness in the pool can cause problems for people’s skin and swimsuits and can also lead to algae that are really difficult to remove.
+The pool’s surface will eventually become rough due to age, too many acid washes, or poorly done plaster jobs.
+This roughness can cause problems for people’s skin and swimsuits and can also lead to algae that are really difficult to remove.

-When only a small area of the pool has become rough, then sanding down the plaster could definitely be a great solution.
-However, if the roughness is throughout the entire surface of the pool, then the plaster will need to be replaced.
+When only a small area of the pool has become rough, sanding down the plaster could definitely be a great solution.
+However, if the roughness extends throughout the entire surface of the pool, the plaster will need to be replaced.

 Thinning, Chipping, and Leaks